dj-tw/restyle/README.md

 A program for transferring a style from one image to another using deep learning.
-(Adapted from another source and refactored and improved).
+Adapted from another source and refactored and improved.
+(Can't seem to find the original source repo).
 Based on the paper https://arxiv.org/abs/1508.06576.

 Made to run with GPUs